aabdurrouf/aabdurrouf.github.io/_pages/full_publications.md

 2025
 ----

 **[48]** _VST-SMASH: VST Survey of Mass Assembly and Structural Hierarchy.
 II.
-Exploring dwarf galaxies in the vicinity of NGC 5068 and of the two galaxies NGC 5084 and NGC 5087 at the edges of the Virgo Supercluster_, C. Tortora, R. Ragusa, L. Hunt, A. Unni, M. Baes, **Abdurro'uf**, F. Annibali, M. Gatto, N. R. Napolitano, H. Su, A. Venhola, 2025, under review in A&A.
+Exploring dwarf galaxies in the vicinity of NGC 5068 and of the two galaxies NGC 5084 and NGC 5087 at the edges of the Virgo Supercluster_, C. Tortora, R. Ragusa, L. Hunt, A. Unni, M. Baes, **Abdurro'uf**, F. Annibali, M. Gatto, N. R. Napolitano, H. Su, A. Venhola, 2025, Accepted for publication in A&A.

 **[47]** _High-Redshift Galaxy Candidates at z > 6 Revealed by JWST Observations of MACS0647_, Keduse Worku, Tiger Yu-Yang Hsiao, Dan Coe, **Abdurro'uf**, Tom Resseguier, Rebecca Larson, Jacqueline Antwi-Danso, Gabriel Brammer, Vasily Kokorev, Larry Bradley, Lukas Furtak, Masamune Oguri, 2025, accepted by ApJ.([ADS](https://ui.adsabs.harvard.edu/abs/2025arXiv251211985W/abstract))